wp-plugins/yet-another-stars-rating/readme.txt

 1. Example of yasr in a videogame review
 2. Another example of a restaurant review

 == Changelog ==

+= 0.3.8 =
+* Added new chart: Top 10 most rated / highest rated posts from visitors (show up only posts rated at least twice)
+* New setting: it's possibile now to explude pages from auto insert
+* Css changes
+* Various bugfixes

 = 0.3.7 =
 * Added new chart: Top 5 most active reviewers